Learning for Interval Prediction of Electricity Demand: A Cluster-based Bootstrapping Approach: Results

-The performance of Block Bootstrap is shown in Table \ref{tab:nocluster}.
-We see that the GBR model achieves better performance on both the $WS$ and $CP$ values compared to the LR and LGBM models (except for $WS$ value for $85\%$ confidence interval size).
-The GBR Block Bootstrap models also have better $CP$ values compared to the GBR Bootstrap Aggregate algorithm with a significant reduction in computation time.
+\begin{enumerate} \item The GBR model achieves better performance due to lower \( WS \) and higher \( CP \) values compared to the LR and LGBM models, except for the \( WS \) value at the 85\% confidence interval size. \item The block bootstrapping approach demonstrates a significant reduction in computation time as compared to the ensemble models since only a point estimate model is trained. \item However, the quality of the prediction interval (\( WS \)) for block bootstrap model degrades compared to the ensemble models.
+We will see how clustering improves the quality while retaining the accuracy. \end{enumerate}